 Deferred Financing Costs-Costs incurred in connection with obtaining long term financing are capitalized and amortized to interest expense over the term of the underlying loans.
-Unamortized deferred financing costs of \$12,493 and \$6,489 as of March 31, 2017 and December 31, 2016, respectively, are recorded as a component of debt in the accompanying Consolidated Balance Sheets.
-Amortization expense of \$1,133 and \$585 for the three months ended March 31, 2017 and 2016, respectively, are included as a component of interest expense in the accompanying Consolidated Statements of Operations.
+Unamortized deferred financing costs of \$10,559 and \$11,423 as of March 31, 2018 and December 31, 2017, respectively, are recorded as a component of debt in the accompanying Consolidated Balance Sheets.
+In connection with the Jefferson Revolver, the Company incurred \$511 of deferred financing costs as of March 31, 2018 which are recorded as a component of other assets in the accompanying Consolidated Balance Sheet.
+Refer to Note 8 for details.

+Amortization expense was \$1,151 and \$1,133 for the three months ended March 31, 2018 and 2017, respectively.
+Amortization expense is included as a component of interest expense in the accompanying Consolidated Statements of Operations.